yard

 In-ground beds work best with a three step plan.
 First, mix a slow organic fertilizer into the top 4–6 inches of soil a week or two before planting.
 This base feeding supports seedlings of spinach, kale, and early pea vines without shocking them.

 Second, side-dress heavy feeders about 4–6 weeks after planting.
-Mound a small band of fertilizer a few inches away from the stems of indeterminate tomatoes, sweet corn, broccoli heads, and garden peppers.
+Mound a small band of fertilizer a few inches away from the stems of indeterminate tomato vines, sweet corn, broccoli heads, and pepper plants.
 Water it in so nutrients move into the root zone.

 Third, give fruiting crops a light booster when they first set fruit.
 A modest dose around cucumber vines, pole beans, or zucchini plants right as you see tiny fruits can extend production.

 Raised beds warm faster, so you can usually fertilize a week earlier than an in-ground plot in the same neighborhood.
-In colder areas like zone 5 regions, let soil warmth guide you more than the calendar.
+In colder areas, let soil warmth guide you more than the calendar.

 Do not fertilize stressed plants in a heat wave or drought.
 Fix water and shade issues first, or fertilizer can scorch roots.